kiegroup/github-action-build-chain/README.md

 - **-g** (group from project argument): The group to take projects.
 In case you want to build projects from a different group than the one defined in "definition file".
 E.g. `-g=Ginxo`
 - **-c, -command**: A command to execute for all the projects, no matter what's defined in "definition file".
 E.g. `-c="mvn clean"`
 - **--skipExecution**: A command to skip execution, no matter what's defined in "definition file" or in `--command` argument.
 E.g. `--skipExecution`
+- **-cc**: The chance to concat an additional string to every command.
+Something like `-s settings.xml`.

 Examples: